nmachine-io/doc-site/docs/concepts/concepts-root.md

 Anytime we refer to **_<u>an</u>_** NMachine, we mean a running instance of the application-specific platform.
 That is why the client web app for end-users lives at [an.nmachine.io](https://an.nmachine.io).
-Similar to VMs being VMWare instances.
+Akin to VMs being VMWare instances.

 ## Digitizing Operational Knowledge